anharrington/handsonpython/rstP/print1.rst

-The print function will prints as strings everything in a comma-separated sequence of expressions, and it will separate the results with single blanks by default.
+The print function will prints as strings everything in a comma-separated sequence of expressions, and it will separate the results with single blanks, and advance to the next line at the end, by default.
 Note that you can mix types: anything that is not already a string is automatically converted to its string representation.